Skip To Content

 FAQ

-What is Data Pipelines?
+What is ArcGIS Data Pipelines?

 Does Data Pipelines charge credits?

-Credits are consumed at a rate of 30 credits per hour, calculated per minute.
-Credits are consumed when a compute resource is running.
-Compute resources are running in the following scenarios:
+Credits are consumed when a compute resource is active.
+Compute resources are active in the following scenarios:

 Credits cease to be charged when a compute resource is stopped.
 Compute resources will be stopped in the following scenarios: